1. Jainism was founded by__________.

 Explanation: Reality has multiple aspects; no single viewpoint is complete.

-14. The theory of knowledge in Jainism is called:
+14. The theory of knowledge in Jainism is called__________.

 A) Syadvada